DiegoVictor/bethehero-api/README.md

 ```
 $ npm run test
 ```

+## Coverage report
-> You can see the coverage report inside `tests/coverage`
+You can see the coverage report inside `tests/coverage`.
+They are automatically created after the tests run.